 - You get mentioned in the press (say Forbes) with a link to your website which improves your authority and relevance both online and in peoples’ minds

-- People click to your website and you get traffic and social mentions
+- People click on your website link and you get traffic and social mentions

 - This further increases your credibility and trust and familiarity with your brand